Coastal coal-carrying trade of New South Wales: Balls Head Coal Loader

 The Balls Head Coal Loader, at Waverton on the Lower North Shore, opened in 1920.
 It was owned and operated by the Sydney Coal Bunkering Co., a subsidiary of the Union Steamship Co.
 It was mainly used for bunkering steamships using the port of Sydney but also supplied some coal to local hospitals and other customers needing heating coal.

 Coal was unloaded, from the holds of "sixty-milers" moored parallel to the shoreline by two gantry cranes fitted with grabs—later reduced to one crane, after the other suffered irreparable storm damage (causing the death of a crane driver) in 1940—and was deposited into a stockpile located on a raised platform constructed of sandstone and concrete.
 The unloading and stockpiling operation was known as 'No.1 Plant'.

 It is known, from photographs taken during the mid-1920s and around 1930, that both gantry unloading cranes also carried a hopper and loading chute arrangement that allowed them to load coal as well as unload it.
-These were later removed, and their precise purpose remains unclear; possibly it was to provide bunker coal for ships that were being unloaded at the unloading wharf.
+These were later removed, and their precise purpose remains unclear; possibly it was to provide bunker coal for ships moored alongside the unloading wharf, or possibly it was for loading coal hulks.

 The loading operation was highly automated for its time; it used a loading system supplied by an American company, the Mead Morrison Company.
 Coal fell via chutes in the base of the stockpile, into skips—of four tons capacity each—that were drawn by a continuous cable through tunnels below the stockpile and onto the loading wharf, a timber structure perpendicular to the shoreline.
 Thirty-three skips, running on a rail track of 20-inch gauge, were spaced along 3,200 ft of steel cable that moved at 3 miles/hour.
 The system was capable of loading ships at 700 tonnes per hour.
 The loading plant was known as 'No.2 Plant.'

 The loader was operated by the Wallarah Coal Co.—the company that also operated the Catherine Hill Bay ocean jetty and two mechanised coal hulks on Sydney Harbour—from 1934 to 1964, when it closed for the first time.

 It was taken over by Coal & Allied Industries and reopened as a coal export terminal in 1967.
 In 1976, the cable loading system was replaced by a system of conveyor belts capable of loading at 1,000 tonnes per hour.
-A comparison of photographs, from the 1920s and 1970s, shows that the gantry unloading crane was either modified or replaced at some point.
+A comparison of photographs, from the 1920s, 1960s and 1970s, shows that the gantry unloading crane was replaced, at some point either in or before 1969.